CycloneDX/cyclonedx-javascript-library/README.md

 * Normalizers that convert data models to JSON structures
 * Normalizers that convert data models to XML structures
 * Universal serializer that converts `Bom` data models to JSON string
-* Serializer that converts `Bom` data models to XML string:
+* Specific  Serializer that converts `Bom` data models to XML string:
   * Specific to _WebBrowsers_: implementation utilizes browser-specific document generators and printers.
   * Specific to _Node.js_: implementation plugs/requires/utilizes one of the following _optional_ libraries
     * [xmlbuilder2](https://www.npmjs.com/package/xmlbuilder2)